 Earlier days, a property survey would be done for title insurers to ensure less risks.
 Until recently, the Insurers, have been absorbing part of the risks as the incidence of insurance claims has been very low.
 However, now many title insurers are going back to title insurance.
 At the same time, it was noted that the average lot size seems shrinking and people are putting up 6000 square foot building on a 8000 square foot lots.
 As such tolerances have become so tight and the owners have be more careful about the limitations of their property.

 The government stringent regulations or rules and laws dictate strict building tolerance levels.
 For example, what should be the distance between a well and the septic tank system, where the decks and extensions have to end, then where the utilities such as sewer pipes, water supply and electrical conduits to be located.
 Similarly, many states dictate what is the optimum distance from the lot boundary to locate a swimming pool.
+Thus wrong selection and placement of swimming pool or other amenities will cost a fortune to rectify the mistake.
+Hence its prudent to get a new survey done at a minimal cost, if you have any doubt about regarding your property limits.

 Why we need a Property Survey?